 Watering and Feeding Dischidia

-Be vigilant about keeping ‘string plants” watered.
-They like to be kept consistently moist, but never soggy.
+Be vigilant about watering.
+These plants like to be kept consistently moist, but never soggy.

 Allow the growing medium to dry slightly before submerging in clean water.

-Allow the plant to soak for 15 or 20 minutes or until bubbles no longer rise from the medium.
+Allow the plant and roots to soak in the water for 15 or 20 minutes or until bubbles no longer rise from the medium.

 Dischidia plants require high humidity and should be misted daily and/or placed on a pebble tray with water.
 As the water evaporates, humidity will rise around the plant.